LANDIS-II-Foundation/Project-Fort-Bragg-NC/README.md

 The purpose of this repository is to allow fast and efficient reproduction of the results that have been delivered to ESTCP and Ft.
 Bragg.
 Requirements for re-running the models and scenarios include:
 * Installation of the LANDIS-II model (see http://www.landis-ii.org/home) and the extensions (see the 'installers' sub-folder)
 * Copy all the material in the 'Model Inputs' sub-folder to a local computer.
+* Scenario/Simulation extension options incude Succession (NECN or PnET), Fire, Hurricane, and harvest.
-* Launch the scenarios using the includied batch file.
+* Launch the scenarios using the included batch file.

 Analysis of model outputs requires installation of the R statistical package.
 Example scripts have been provided in the 'scripts' sub-folder.